Iraq's president will summon the Turkish ambassador over airstrikes in Iraq's Kurdish region | Law-Order

 The targeted airport had recently undergone rehabilitation to facilitate the training of anti-terror units affiliated with the PUK, one of the two often-competing main parties in the region.

-Bafel Talabani, the party's leader, in an official statement on Monday labelled the Turkish attack as part of a series of “conspiracies” aimed at jeopardising Kurdistan's security.
-He urged the federal government to “uphold its constitutional and national duties” in safeguarding Iraq's territory and airspace, specifically in the Kurdish region.
+Bafel Talabani, the party's leader, in an official statement on Monday labelled the alleged Turkish attack as part of a series of ''conspiracies'' aimed at jeopardizing Kurdistan's security.
+He urged the federal government to ''uphold its constitutional and national duties'' in safeguarding Iraq's territory and airspace, specifically in the Kurdish region.

+US Ambassador to Iraq Alia Romanowski in a statement posted on the platform X, formerly known as Twitter) condemned the attack on the airport.

+''We reaffirm our support for respect of Iraq's sovereignty and territorial integrity — both are essential to Iraq's stability and security,'' she said.

 Turkiye often launches strikes against targets in Syria and Iraq that it believes to be affiliated to the Kurdistan Workers' Party, or PKK, a Kurdish separatist group that has waged an insurgency against Turkiye since the 1980s.

+Ankara considers the PKK and allied Kurdish groups in Syria and Iraq as terrorist organisations.

-In April, Turkiye closed its airspace to flights to and from Suleimaniyah International Airport, citing an alleged increase in Kurdish militant activity threatening flight safety.
+In April, Turkiye closed its airspace to flights to and from Sulaymaniyah International Airport, citing an alleged increase in Kurdish militant activity threatening flight safety.

 Days later, the Syrian Democratic Forces - Kurdish-led forces operating in northeast Syria that are allied with the United States but considered by Turkiye to be an offshoot of the PKK - accused Turkiye of launching a strike on the airport when SDF commander Mazloum Abdi was at the site.
 Abdi was unharmed.